Adults With Autism and Associated Disorders and the Impact on Their Lives

 As young adults with ASD (Autism Spectrum Disorder) leave high school and try to start their journey to adulthood they face many hurdles.
 There is a significant number of these young adults who lower chances at employment, secondary education or living on their own.

-Autism and its affect on children has been studied closely since it was first diagnosed in the 1940's. research, however needs to be done for how this will affect the children as they become adults.
+Autism and its effect on children has been studied closely since it was first diagnosed in the 1940's. research, however, needs to be done for how this will affect the children as they become adults.
 Previous studies have focused primarily on children and before it was identified as its own disorder doctors referred to it as childhood psychosis.

 As more children with ASD (Autistic Spectrum Disorder) move toward adulthood a need for an increase in services and support in work, education and social participation are also increasing.
 Studies conducted have shown a need for ASD specific supports and staff training.
 This includes targeted help for difficulties with social communication and repetitive behaviors.